mariasimo/site2022/content/notes/clean-writing.md

 title: 'Clean Writing'
 metatitle: 'Clean Writing'
 metadescription: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit'
-summary: 'Having good documentation in hand the moment you need it is a dream, but writing it is the nightmare of many.
-This is the problem with technical documentation.
-Everybody needs it.
-Nobody wants to write it.
-Writing might be the most underappreciated skill for programmers.
-Though in a wider sense, all we do is write.'
 socialImage: ''
 published: '14/02/2022'
 lastUpdated: '14/02/2022'